haiwen/seafile-admin-docs/manual/config/saml2_in_10.0.md

 2. A valid SSL certificate for ADFS server, and here we use `temp.adfs.com` as the domain name example.

-3. A valid SSL certificate for Seafile server, and here we use `demo.seafile.com` as the domain name example.
+3. A valid SSL certificate for Seafile server, and here we use `demo.seafile.top` as the domain name example.

 **Second**, download the base64 format certificate and upload it: